ffalt/aufschreib/README.md

 expand twitters short urls (t.co) through [http://www.longurlplease.com/](http://www.longurlplease.com/) expanded urls will then be checked for other short urls services, too.

+a file **"urls.json"** with the expanded urls will be created and used

 run

 `node "1 prepare.js"`

-if you use longifylinks, a file **"urls.json"** with the expanded urls will be created and used

 if you use mysql, tables are created and data is filled